 Proper Tie-Down Techniques

 Position cam straps at the kayak's widest points, typically just behind the cockpit and near the rear hatch.
-This prevents forward or backward sliding.
+This prevents forward or backward sliding during acceleration and braking.

 Thread straps under crossbars and back over the kayak.
-The cam buckle should sit a few inches above the boat's side for easy access.
+The cam buckle should sit a few inches above the boat's side for easy access and adjustment.
+Avoid positioning buckles where they contact the hull directly.

 Different Ways to Carry a Kayak

 Weather affects transport decisions.
 Wind requires extra tie-downs, while rain makes surfaces slippery.
-Adjust your approach accordingly.
+Adjust your approach accordingly, and never rush loading in adverse conditions.

 Consider your physical condition daily.
 What felt easy yesterday might strain you today.
-There's no shame in using equipment assistance.
+There is no shame in using equipment assistance or asking for help when needed.

 Pro Tips for Easier Kayak Transport